marcoschwartz/aREST/README.md

 ## API documentation

-The API currently supports five type of commands: digital, analog, and mode, variables, and user-defined functions.
+The API currently supports five type of commands: digital, analog, and mode, variables, and user-defined functions and api-extensions.

 ### Digital